 What is a meningioma?

 Meningiomas are a type of brain tumour.
-A meningioma is a tumour that starts in the meninges.
-The meninges are layers of tissue (membranes) that cover and protect the brain and the spinal cord.
-There are three layers:
+It starts in the layers of tissue (membranes) that cover and protect the brain and the spinal cord.
+These layers are called the meninges.

-Most meningiomas are slow growing tumours, although some can be faster growing.
+Most meningiomas are non-cancerous (benign), slow growing tumours.
+But rarely some can be faster-growing.

 Related pages